Template Guided Text Generation for Task-Oriented Dialogue: Model

 We solve the representation bias problem by converting the set of actions output by the system into a natural language utterance.
-We employ a technique similar to that used in \citet{rastogi2019scalable} and define a minimal set of templates.
+We employ a technique similar to that used in \citet{rastogi2019scalable}, where simple utterances are generated using a minimal set of manually defined templates.
 Specifically, as shown in Figure \ref{fig:templates}, we define one template for each system action.
 The representation of $\mathcal{A}$ is obtained by concatenating the corresponding templatized representation of each action in $\mathcal{A}$.
+See Figure \ref{fig:encodings} for a complete example.

-Note that, our focus here is not to generate conversational and grammatically correct utterances, but to have a simple representation of the actions, which can be rewritten by the model to a natural and fluent response.
-Hence, we don't need to cover all edge cases typically required in template based methods - handling of plurals, subject-verb agreement, morphological inflection etc. - and only need to define a small number of templates.
-For most APIs, this amounts to around 15-30 templates.
-The actual number varies depending on the number of slots and intents supported by the API.
-Since this method relies on a combination of templates and transfer learning from language models, we name it \textbf{Template Guided Text Generation (T2G2)} .
+Note that, our focus here is not to generate conversational and grammatically correct utterances, but to have a simple representation of the actions, which can be rewritten by the model into a natural and fluent response.
+Hence, we do not need to cover all edge cases typically required in template based methods - handling of plurals, subject-verb agreement, morphological inflection etc. - and only need to define a small number of templates.
+For most APIs, this amounts to around 15-30 templates, which can easily be written by the API developer.
+The actual number varies depending on the number of slots and intents supported by the API \footnote{Please see Appendix \ref{template-examples} for more examples of templates.}.
+Some special slots like date, time and price are formatted using special rules, which can be reused across APIs.
+For instance, we convert the date ``2019-03-06" to ``6th March", the time ``18:40" to ``6:40 pm", and price ``60" to ``\$60".
+We call this step \textit{value paraphrasing}.
+Since this method relies on a combination of templates and transfer learning from language models, we name it \textbf{Template Guided Text Generation (T2G2)}.